*This post may contain affiliate links. Read my disclaimer for more information.

-Many people believe that being debt-free is unobtainable.
+Many people believe that living a debt free life is unobtainable.
 This stigma allows some to classify debt, such as mortgages and student loans as “good” and credit cards and auto loans as “bad.”
 So why should you work so hard to become debt-free?

-As you work towards becoming debt-free, you will begin to notice that having debt is much more than just a financial issue.
+As you work towards living a debt free life, you will begin to notice that having debt is much more than just a financial issue.
 It affects relationships and keeps you from living your best life so to speak.

 Debt payments tie up a lot of your monthly income.
 Getting rid of it will give you the freedom to live life on your own terms.
 It can also prevent you from living your purpose because you are so dependent on the income from your current job in order to maintain.
-Being free from debt will allow you the opportunity to treat yourself.
+Living a debt free life will give you the opportunity to treat yourself.
 Start that business you have always wanted, stay home with your kids, or take a year off to travel the world.

 Not having debt affords you the opportunity to invest even more in your retirement accounts.
 This could simply be the difference between working well into your 60s and 70s and reaching financial independence quickly so that you have the opportunity to stop working even sooner.
 Compound interest is a beast!